Sammy’s Milk Toddler Formula FDA Warning

 The lawsuit claims Ireland-based Perrigo violated antitrust law by illegally scheming with Gerber to block competitors from cutting into the store-brand baby formula market.
 Perrigo is the nation’s top supplier of store-brand formula.

 Contact our product recall attorneys to discuss any deceptive marketing or false advertising claims involving baby formula.
-We feel strongly that companies who market these products have a duty to properly test products and truthfully market them to the public.
+We feel strongly that companies that market these products have a duty to properly test products and truthfully market them to the public.
 The Lyon Firm has filed numerous defective product claims and false advertising lawsuits on behalf of plaintiffs in all fifty states.